Michael Andretti

-Michael Mario Andretti (born October 5, 1962) is an American semi-retired auto racing driver and current team owner.
-Statistically one of the most successful drivers in the history of American open-wheel car racing, Andretti won the 1991 CART PPG Indy Car World Series and amassed 42 race victories, the most in the CART era and fourth-most all time.
-Since his retirement from active racing, Andretti has owned Andretti Autosport, which has won four IndyCar Series championships and five Indianapolis 500 races.

-He is the son of Formula One World Champion and Indianapolis 500 winner Mario Andretti, and the father of current IndyCar Series driver Marco Andretti.
+Michael Mario Andretti (born October 5, 1962) is an American former racing driver, and current team owner.
+Statistically one of the most successful drivers in the history of American open-wheel car racing, Andretti won the 1991 CART championship, and amassed 42 race victories, the most in the CART era and fifth-most all time.
+Since his retirement, Andretti has owned Andretti Autosport, which has won four IndyCar Series championships and five Indianapolis 500 races.
+He is the son of Mario Andretti, a multi-time champion, and is the father of IndyCar Series driver Marco Andretti.